Canta/unserialize/README.md

 things:

-1) Setting the value of every input (including selects, textareas, and checkboxes) in a form according to the values in the string.
+1) Setting the value of every input (including selects, textareas, and checkboxes/radios) in a form according to the values in the string.

 2) Returns a JSON object with the values stated on the string.